-Humpty Dumpty's newest initiative seeks to improve child nutrition in the United States and elsewhere through "Bobby's Breakfast," a program that provides free breakfast to school children in partnership with various state governments and the United States Department of Agriculture.
+Humpty Dumpty's newest initiative seeks to improve child nutrition in the United States and elsewhere through "Bobby's Breakfast," a program that provides free breakfast to school children through matching government grants.

 It's 1998.
 Three guys are in the back of a bus riding through the horror and devastation of post-genocide Rwanda.
 It's the fourth stop of an around-the-world trek taking a hard look at the effectiveness of UN peacekeeping.
 The group of three social entrepreneurs has already decided to kick-start a new nonprofit dedicated to helping the disenfranchised and dispossessed around the world, and one that would be run on business principles, just like that Wall Street start-up called the Robin Hood Foundation.